jajcayn/pygpso/README.md

 # pyGPSO
 *Optimise anything (but mainly large-scale biophysical models) using Gaussian Processes surrogate*

-`pyGPSO` is python package for Gaussian-Processes Surrogate Optimisation.
-GPSO is an Bayesian optimisation method designed to cope with costly, high-dimensional, non-convex problems by switching between exploration of the parameter space (using partition tree) and exploitation of the gather knowledge (by training the surrogate function using Gaussian Processes regression).
+`pyGPSO` is a python package for Gaussian-Processes Surrogate Optimisation.
+GPSO is a Bayesian optimisation method designed to cope with costly, high-dimensional, non-convex problems by switching between exploration of the parameter space (using partition tree) and exploitation of the gathered knowledge (by training the surrogate function using Gaussian Processes regression).
+The motivation for this method stems from the optimisation of large-scale biophysical models in neuroscience when the modelled data should match the experimental one.
 This package leverages [`GPFlow`](https://github.com/GPflow/GPflow) for training and predicting the Gaussian Processes surrogate.

-This is port of original [matlab implementation](https://github.com/jhadida/gpso) by the paper's author.
+This is port of original [Matlab implementation](https://github.com/jhadida/gpso) by the paper's author.

 **Reference**: Hadida, J., Sotiropoulos, S. N., Abeysuriya, R. G., Woolrich, M. W., & Jbabdi, S. (2018).
 Bayesian Optimisation of Large-Scale Biophysical Networks.
 NeuroImage, 174, 219-236.